kshedden/case_studies/methods/multivariate.md

 making it quite distinct from many other methods of statistical data analysis.
-For statistical methods based on probability there are standard properties such as unbiasedness, consistency, accuracy, and efficiency that are used to quantify the performance of the approach.
+For statistical methods based on probability there are standard properties such as unbiasedness, consistency, accuracy, and efficiency that are used to evaluate the performance of the approach.
 Although it is possible to place depth into a probabilistic framework so that these notions can be applied, several researchers have attempted to define the geometric properties that a depth function should